Events

 Mini Mornings at the Museum: Explore the Garden at Ferry Farm

 Join us on June 4 at Ferry Farm for an early summer walk through our garden.
 Find out what is growing this year and the stages of a plant’s life!
 We will have story time, explore the garden, and make a themed craft to take home!
-Following the program, children and their caregivers are invited to take an abbreviated tour through the historic house and explore the visitor center gallery.
+Following the program, children and their caregivers are invited to take an abbreviated tour through the Washington House and explore the Visitor Center.

 DATE & TIME